šŸ‘€ The top hiring channels of 2024? We’ve got the receipts → Download the 2024 Source of Hire Report

 Indeed vs LinkedIn: How to Choose Where to Post Your Next Open Role

-That’s why we’re taking a long, hard look at two of the most popular job posting platforms – Indeed and LinkedIn – to see which one gives you more bang for your buck.
+Today we’re comparing two of the most popular job posting platforms to see which one makes the most sense for your recruitment process.

 Indeed vs LinkedIn: The real pros and cons of each